-Figure 9: Batched throughput (500 documents) of the GPU-based solution running on Tesla C2075 and Tesla K20 GPUs, with wildcard and //-probability fixed at 50%.
-Data is shown for queries of length 5, 10 and 15.
-Throughput is shown in MB/s as well as in millions of Events/s.

-The speedup using the Tesla K20 shown in Figures 10 and 11 is higher than that of the Tesla C2075; nonetheless, it is not as significant as the ratio of the number of their computational cores: the amount of concurrent kernel overlapping is limited by the GPU architecture.
+Figure 9: Batched throughput (500 documents) of GPU-based version running on Tesla C2075 and Tesla K20 for wildcard and //-probability fixed at 50%.
+Data is shown for queries, having length equal to 5, 10 and 15.
+Throughput is shown in MB/s as well as in millions of Events/s better than for Tesla C2075, but is not as big as the ratio of the number of their computational cores: the amount of concurrent kernel overlapping is limited by GPU architecture.